LinkedIn details how it keeps new features from promoting inequality

 - Would inequality impact go up or down between LinkedIn’s most and least engaged members?

 From the year’s worth of data, LinkedIn found that seemingly metric-neutral interventions aren’t often neutral for everyone; while metrics might not be affected by, say, a back-end infrastructure change, some members are.
-It also found that notifications have a strong impact on inequality of engagement, and that strategically batching notifications for highly-engaged members results in a qualitatively better user experience for that group of users.
+It also found that notifications have a strong impact on inequality of engagement, and that strategically batching notifications for highly engaged members results in a qualitatively better user experience for that group of users.

 LinkedIn also reports that a rich onboarding experience for new members has a positive impact on both average engagement and quality of engagement, since it helps members at the highest risk of dropping off.
 And speed, availability, and low-bandwidth optimized apps turned out to matter a great deal to inclusiveness, because members who only have access to slower devices and connections may experience other inequalities.